MartaJasik/Genetic-algoritm-for-scheduling-problem/README.md

 ### To run:
-Go to the application root folder and use: php Main.php
+Go to the application root folder and use:
+`php Main.php`

 If you decide to run a genethic alghoritm - you have to stop the program manually.
 It is an intended choice, as - for the testing purposes - desired runtimes vary and might be quite long.
 During the testing phase - 5 minutes has proven itself to be enough for most of the default instances to achieve a satisfactory result.

 ## The genetic alghoritm
 The genetic algorithm is a metaheuristic inspired by natural selection processes.
 It is used to generate highly optimized solutions based on biological mechanisms - mutations, crossing over and selection.

 The process begins with the selection of the 'best' (in our case - with the lowest Tmax) individuals.
-By crossing them, we get the offspring - inheriting parental traits - to be added to the next population.
+By crossing them, we get the offspring - with parental traits inherited - to be added to the next population.
 If the parents were of 'high quality', the offspring should be similar, or better.
 This process is repeated until we obtain a generation closest to the desired optimum.

 The five phases of the genetic algorithm:
 1. Establishing of an initial population